 Kasli-SoC designates two user LEDs for debugging purposes.
-Both are located on the PCB.
-The first, labeled USER0, can be found at the very bottom left of the PCB, below the SFP cage.
-The second, labeled LD1, can be found at the top left, roughly behind the micro-USB port.
+One is located on the PCB; it can be found at the very bottom left of the board, below the SFP cage, labeled USERO.
+The second is located on the front panel, besides the Ethernet port, labeled L1.